waynecharr/Wayne_Charrette_Bootcamp_Portfolio/README.md

 - "Code Clean up-start" - cleaned up some of the code.
 Fixed the Contact Me section to fix some outstand flexing issues.
 - "Index.html notes added" - added updated notes to the hmtl.
 Resume links to LinkedIn.
 - "Code descriptive text and added images to readme" - cleaned up code.
 Added descriptions for sections.
 First attempt to add an imgae to the readme.
 Not sure if it worked.
+- "Fixed pictures in ReadMe" - images were broken.
+They are now fixed.

 # Git hub deployment